-As a small business owner, it’s easy to become so preoccupied with the day-to-day operations of your company that you don’t feel like you have any time, money or resources left to grow it.
-Of course, growth is critical if your business is going to survive and thrive on the long-term.
+As a small business owner, it’s easy to become so preoccupied with the day-to-day operations of your company that you don’t feel like you have any time, money, or resources left to grow it.
+Of course, growth is critical if your business is going to survive and thrive in the long term.
 Without it, customer churn will slowly eat away at your customer base, gradually eating away at your company’s revenue.
 So, how can you continually grow your business without making a major investment of cash and a larger staff?
 You should leverage growth hacking techniques.

 What is growth hacking?